-The Crowe Pre-Dissertation Research Award reimburses research costs to support the development of a dissertation project.
-Awards can be up to an individual maximum of $1,500 for travel to field site, specialized training not available through UW, or unusual expenses essential to the student’s proposed dissertation project.
-The Scholarship Committee will give priority to proposals for pilot and pre-dissertation fieldwork that will enhance subsequent applications for external scholarships and grants (NSF Dissertation Improvement Grants, Fulbright, SSRC, etc.).
+Reimburse costs up to an individual maximum of $2,500 for travel to field site, specialized training not available through UW, or unusual expenses essential to proposed dissertation project.
+The Scholarship Committee will give priority to proposals for pilot and pre-dissertation fieldwork that will enhance subsequent applications for scholarships and grants (NSF Dissertation Improvement Grants, Fulbright, SSRC, etc.).
 Only one such application per student will be granted during a student’s career.
 Preference will be given to applications received from fourth or sixth semester applicants (i.e., for use in the summer of the second or third years).
-Applicants must be enrolled in the combined graduate program of Sociology/CES and have a CES faculty member as their official advisor.
-Only one award per student will be granted during a student’s career.

 Past Award Winners